-While the purpose of rehab is to break the cycle of addiction and give you the skills to cope in a sober life, centers treating GLBT members often have more complex goals.
+While the purpose of rehab is to break the cycle of addiction and give you the skills to cope in a sober life, centers treating LGBT members often have more complex goals.
 You may need help with fundamental identity issues that relate to your addiction.
 You must understand why you abused drugs or alcohol, and how those reasons may tie into struggles you have in your daily life.
-Good programs will help you manage the complexities of GLBT issues along with your addiction.
+Good programs will help you manage the complexities of LGBT issues along with your addiction.

 How Can I Find a Qualified LGBT Rehab Center?

 Resources for finding a treatment center that can handle your specific addiction and LGBT issues include: